robertglonek/net-trace/README.md

 ## Other

-Consider using `iperf` to test performance of your link.
+Consider using [iperf](https://discuss.aerospike.com/t/benchmarking-throughput-and-packet-count-with-iperf3/2791) to test performance of your link.

-Consider checking packet loss by using `netstat -s` for different protocols.
+Consider checking packet loss by using `netstat -s` for different protocols on each server.

 For network issues, always check `dmesg` for hardware faults. and `iptables -L -vn` for rules on the local machine.

+Also check `mpstat -P ALL` to see load on the cores and io-wait.

+Further checks should include investigating `/proc/interrupts` to ensure interrupts are correctly balanced on all the servers.